Buy your two-wheeler insurance in 60 seconds!⚡

 Document Type Document Name

-Application Form Form No. 20
+Application Form Form 20 (obtain it from the RTO)

-Sales Certificate Form No. 21
+Sales Certificate Form 21 (provided by the dealer)

-Certificate of Roadworthiness (RWC) Form No. 22
+Certificate of Roadworthiness (RWC) Form 22

 Emission Control PUC Certificate (Pollution Under Control Certificate)